JWO719/DEV-rxjs/blog-posts/finalize-operator/finalize-operator.md

 I was building an Angular application recently which had to request for data from an API.
 Since I was using the Angular HttpClient, the response for the data request was wrapped in an observable by default.

 Whenever a `GET` request for data was initiated, I wanted an animated ellipses to be displayed, indicating that the data retrieval process was ongoing.
+If the data was successfully retrieved, or an error occured during the retrieval process, the animated ellipses should exit the screen.

 An observable is a data type that continually emits data to a subscriber that is attached to it.
 A subscriber is a data type that continually listens for data emitted from an observable it is subscribed to.
 When a subscriber subscribes to an observable, the subscriber is provided with three handlers to respond to the data that the observable emits.
 These three handlers are: